originalGSD/SafeCycling/README.md

 The motivation behind this application is to provide a close to real life experience to raise awareness on the best practices as well as the importance of safe riding and defensive riding on Singapore’s road environment.

 # Getting Started
-* Download the source package.
+* Download the APK file from our GitHub.
-* Visit our video to see how the game is like.
+* Install it to your phone.
+* Launch the application and start cycling.

 # Prerequisites
 * Google cupboard
+* Smart phone
 * Wide area for player to walk around

 # Built With
 1. **Unity** – Compile and develop the 3D environment.